 Sending an Email Resignation Message

-When you’re emailing your letter, here are tips on what to include; proofing, double checking that you have all the information you need, and sending a test message to make sure your message is perfect.
+When you’re emailing your letter, be sure to proofread, double-check that you have all the information you need, and send a test email to make sure your message is perfect.

 Subject: Firstname Lastname Resignation

 Dear Ms. Supervisor,

 Please accept my resignation from my position at ABC Company, effective January 1, 2019.
 As you know, my son is suffering from a serious illness, and is going to require frequent visits to a specialist in another city.
 I will be unable to fulfill the commitments of my position here for the foreseeable future.

 Please let me know if there is anything I can do to ease the transition in any way.

 1. Plan before you resign.
 While there is no question that your family comes first during a time of crisis, it’s not callous of you to take into account the implications quitting your job or taking a leave will have on your career.
 Make a preliminary plan for how long you plan to be out and what you’ll do to return to your career afterward.

 Note: How you resign is as important to your future career as your resume.